jfrog/artifactory-gradle-plugin/README.md

 ## Artifactory Publication

-To Generate buildInfo and deploy the artifacts to artifactory run the following task.
-It will be created for each project at the 'publishing' group
+The plugin adds the following task for each project at the 'publishing' group and can be run with:
 ```text
 gradle artifactoryPublish
 ```
 * Getting debug information from Gradle
   We highly recommend running Gradle with the ``` -d ``` option to get useful and readable information if something goes wrong with your build.

+The task does the following to the project and its submodules:
+1. Collects all the publication artifacts as configured.

 ### Artifactory Configuration

-To use the ```artifactoryPublish``` task you need to define, required at the root project ```build.gradle.kts```, the Artifactory convention.
+To use the ```artifactoryPublish``` task you need to define,  at the root project ```build.gradle.kts```, the Artifactory convention.
 This configuration will define the information needed to access the Artifactory instance that the artifacts will be published to from the task.

 ```kotlin